-Parwana is a love story in honor of the beautiful and complicated history of Afghanistan.
+Parwana is a love story in honor of the beautiful and complex history of Afghanistan.
 The author and restaurateur Durkhanai Ayubi chats with us today about her cookbook and inspirations.

 What inspired you to launch Parwana and how do you hope it contributes to a new narrative about Afghanistan different than the one we usually get from the media.